-Situated along one of the main boulevards of the dusty city, surrounded by reflective tall buildings and dawdling traffics, the Central Market of Phnom spreads her wings and silently welcomes visitors into her warm embrace.
+Situated along one of the main boulevards of the dusty city, surrounded by reflective tall buildings and dawdling traffics, the Central Market Phnom Penh spreads her wings and silently welcomes visitors into her warm embrace.

-Standing strong for almost a century already, the French colonial government built the Central Market of Phnom Penh in 1937.
+Standing strong for almost a century already, the French colonial government built the Central Market Phnom Penh in 1937.
 It was constructed in the shape of an imposing yellow dome with four arms branching out into spacious hallways for better ventilation of the market.
 A French architect Jean Desbois designed this masterpiece of construction.
 Construction was overseen by French architect Louis Chauchon and the ingenue Wladimir Kandaouroff.

 With its first opening in 1937, it was the biggest market in Asia.
 Additionally, nowadays it is still one of the most distinctive markets in Southeast Asia.

-Explore the Central Market of Phnom Penh
+Explore the Central Market Phnom Penh

 The Unconfirmed Theories behind the Landmark Market architecture